HAPPY NEW YEARS EDITION

 Also featured is Night Moves: An Introduction , taken from private eye writer.Sam Wiebe’s introduction to the 1974 classic when it was presented at the Vancouver Film Center in August 2022.
 Wiebe, the creator of private eyes Dave Wakeland and Michael Drayton, confessed that Night Moves is “one of my favorite PI films and neo-noirs, and a million times better than Altman’s very good The Long Goodbye, striking the same notes more percussively, more gracefully, and with more style.”

 And finally there’s Welcome to LA, an oldie but goodie from Robert Crais, creator of Elvis Cole and Joe Pike.
 It’s taken from his brief but effective speech welcoming attendees to 2003 Left Coast Crime in Pasadena in February 2003.
 It was a pleasure to stumble across this brief but blood-splattered ode to the City of Angels and its, uh, colourful past.

-Me?
-Well, I’ve been working on The Big Move quite a bit lately–what else can I do?
+Meanwhile, I’m still working on The Big Move–what else can I do?
 Right now, there’s no real rhyme or reason as to what gets moved here, and when–it’s all pretty much impulse and stream-of-consciousness, as I try to figure it all out.
 But don’t panic–we’ll get there.
 Likewise, don’t get your panties all twisted about us losing anything.
 We’re going to save it all.
 We’re simply tweaking and simplifying and updating it, moving things from one site to another.
-Yes, it’s taking a while, but it’s also sorta fun, as entries that haven’t been touched for years suddenly get tasered back to life, and decades-old typos and run-on sentences get slapped into submission (replaced, of course, by brand new typos and new run-on sentences).
+Yes, it’s taking a while, but it’s also sorta fun, as entries that haven’t been touched for years (like Crais’ piece) suddenly get tasered back to life, and decades-old typos and run-on sentences get slapped into submission (replaced, of course, by brand new typos and new run-on sentences).

 Kevin Burton Smith